, here's my pick list of Dungeons and Dragons modules. I don't like Dungeon Magazine's top-30 list

 has appreciated in value more than any module in the history of D&D. I never got proper use out of it for two reasons.
 First because it falls in the worst place possible in a long series, penultimately trailing five dungeon crawls, and by this point characters are burning to get to the Abyss to which Vault of the Drow

 serves as a mere doorstop.
 The second reason feeds into the first.
 This is an underground city, not a dungeon, and with enough care can be mostly sidestepped by those not interested in lingering.
 And that's a shame, because this is a realm to be milked and savored for all its worth.
 The descriptive writing on display is nothing less than brilliant, and DM's who know what they're doing can serve up an incredibly haunting world where factions of dark elves plot against each other, demons and undead walk the streets, and obscene sacrifices are offered to the goddess Lolth -- all under the purple glow of phosphorescent fungi and a bizarre "moon" of shimmering amethyst.
 There are torture parlors, bordellos, and drug saloons, but everything is ironically civilized and disturbingly beautiful.
 If I were running this today I'd use it as a stand-alone, with the aid of the amazing background provided in Dragon issue #298.
 It's a module I wish I'd known how to manage better, and appreciate better, in my gaming years.
-Now I get chills just reading it.
+It's brilliant, and I get chills just reading it.

 (5) Expedition to the Barrier Peaks